 When I originally wrote my choosing an agency series, the final post was about special adoption situations.
 I discussed adoption disruption and dissolution in both that post and in the one on how accurate files are from China.
 I am combining both parts in order to have all the discussion in one place.
 For the sake of clarity, an adoption disruption is when the adoption is not completed, such as when a couple travels to China but decides not to complete the adoption once they have met the child.
 An adoption dissolution is when a legal adoption is dissolved, although this is commonly referred to as disruption as well.

 People in the adoption community love the happily ever after ending.
 People who aren’t in the adoption community love it too– just look at the movie Annie.
 We all want to believe that every adoption ends with a child being united with their “forever family.”
 (If there is anyone left on earth who hasn’t read Jen Hatmaker’s After The Airport post then now’s the time.)
 And most adoptions are successful.
 However, we need to acknowledge that there are times when adoptions fail.
 People who have had a failed adoption usually do not stay within the adoption community so you rarely encounter their experiences in your online groups.
-You will only read about the happy endings.
+You will only read about the happy endings unless something really dramatic like an adoptive mother sending her son back to Russia on a plane happens.
 When you are trying to decide if you should pursue an adoption you might ask in an online forum “Has anyone else done this?”
 Keep in mind that the responses are already pre-selected to be favorable.
 When it works out for people they are happy and want to encourage others.
 When the outcome was not good, they do not want to be condemned by the adoption community and so they leave.

 Even though I have been in the adoption community a fairly short amount of time, I have already encountered two different families who complained about how their social worker was making them “jump through hoops” before approving the match they wanted, and then a year later when the child/children were home, they were writing on their blogs that their adoption was failing.
 My intention in writing about this is not to scare anyone off from adopting an older child, out of birth order, or adopting two unrelated children at once.
 I only want to stress the importance of making an educated decision and having realistic expectations about the difficulties involved in making such adoptions successful.
 You will not be set up for the best possible ending, if you don’t start at the beginning by educating yourself in order to have realistic expectations.